openshift/installer/Documentation/install/aws/aws-terraform.md

 $ cp platforms/aws/terraform.tfvars.example build/${CLUSTER}/terraform.tfvars
 ```

-Edit the parameters with your AWS details, domain name, license, etc.
+Edit the parameters with your AWS details, domain name, license, etc. [View all of the availabile options and their descriptions][vars].

 ## Deploy the cluster